jaanga/jaanga.github.io/outer-space/readme.md

 ## Things to Do

-_Every page discusses thing to try or to do and builds a road map as to future possibilities._
+_Every app has read me files that discuss things to try or to do and builds a road map as to future possibilities._

 _We like things that are practical, pedagogical and provocative..._